ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Connected To:** An optional game object to which the drawer will be connected.
+If the game object moves the drawer will follow along.
  * **Direction:** The axis on which the drawer should open.
 All other axis will be frozen.
  * **Body:** The game object for the body.
  * **Handle:** The game object for the handle.